 Recently, PP has much more commonly added UTI diagnosis and treatment to its list of services for its mission of “sexual health.”
 Sex is one of the many things that can trigger a UTI by its moving of bacteria.
 Using spermicides, diaphragms, and condoms – all of which PP offers – also raises the risk of a UTI.

-UTI goes well with telehealth; diagnosis is done by asking the patient question, rather than by lab testing.
+UTI goes well with telehealth; diagnosis is done by asking the patient questions, rather than by lab testing.
 The current common medical treatment is antibiotics.
 However, if there’s no UTI, that could do more harm than good.
 This is a point readily stated on the websites of facilities offering telehealth treatment for UTI, including PP.

 Given that there can be problems with overuse of antibiotics, there are some medically recommended home remedies that require no telehealth at all (such as cranberries and probiotics).
 They could be tried first, with the prescribed antibiotics only as a back-up if they don’t work.